gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 rejected_clusters.txt
 ---------------------

-This file record all clusters or cluster combination (if  multi_loci is true) which have been discarded and the reason why they do not are systems.
+This file records all clusters or cluster combinations (if the "multi_loci" search mode is on) which have been discarded and the reason why they were not selected as systems.

-The header is composed of the MacSyFinder version and the command line used following by the description of the cluster(s).
-The list of hits composing the cluster. at the end of the cluster or clusters combination the reason why it  has been discarded.
+The header is composed of the MacSyFinder version and the command line used followed by the description of the cluster(s).
+The list of the hits composing the cluster is presented at the end of the cluster or clusters' combination, followed by the reason why it has been discarded.

 .. code-block:: text